jackyko1991/Parent-Vessel-Reconstruction/README.md

 - voronoi_clipped.vtp (clipped Voronoi diagram for interpolation input)
 - voronoi_recon.vtp (Voronoi diagram used for parent vessel reconstruction)

 **Note: centerline_interpolate.vtp does not provide sufficiently correct information of the reconstructed parent vessels.
-We recommend to recompute the centerline again for the output surface for exact geometry data.**
+We recommend to recompute the centerline again for the output surface to exact geometry data.**

 Use `-h` command to list detail usage:
 ```bash